imbianchi/imbianchi/README.md

 ### About João Bianchi 🚀

-🧔‍♂️ Full Stack developer building path to DevOps, Linux specialist and Business Development Manager.
+🧔‍♂️ Full Stack developer building path to Linux especialist and AI Scientist.
 Lifelong learning adept.<br>
 🎯 Goals: To evolve, to build and prosper.<br>
 👨‍🎓 Software Engineer student.<br>
-🥋 Searching for mentor/sensei.<br>
+&#8734; DevOps always. <br>

 Sometimes drummer, sometimes gamer.
 Always a reader.<br>
 Automation lover.<br>
 Building the habit to contribute to Open Source.
 I believe in free knowledge.<br>
 Always searching new technologies and inner abilities to learn.<br>

-Philosophy: Clean code and good practices.
-Not just in professional life, but also in personal life.<br>
+Philosophy: Clean code and good practices.<br>
 Dream: Become a PhD and contribute in some positive way to the Brazilian education system.<br>

 Always trying to collaborate with Open Source.
 Share knowledge is the best path to follow.<br>